MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 ## <u>**ARP & ArpSec**</u>

+ARP is unauthenticated, insecure and primarily broadcast protocol.

+this kind of broadcasts are stopped either by routers or alike Layer 3 devices on the network.

 ARP's only job is to map logical address(IP) to physical address(MAC).
 Just like building numbers do not help you to figure out how to go to this house, IP addresses do not help you figure out how to traverse the network to reach a destination.
 Hence, ARP helps this traversing.

 ==> ARP helps to figure out of **known** IP addresses to **unknown** physical addresses.
 For this end, physical address should be added into the datagram.